|Nutrition Facts (per serving)|

-Oil the bottom and sides of a 9-inch by 12-inch glass baking dish.
+Oil the bottom and sides of a 9 x 12-inch glass baking dish.
 Place a layer of potatoes on the bottom.
 Lay the julienned onions and a couple of strips of bacon or pancetta on top to create another layer.

 Beat the eggs and milk together, and pour over the potato mixture.
 (You can add 1/2 teaspoon of freshly grated nutmeg to the milk and egg mixture if you wish.)

 Cover the baking dish with aluminum foil and place in a hot, preheated oven for 40 minutes.
 Remove from the oven and sprinkle the grated cheese over the top.
-Return to the oven uncovered for another five to ten minutes (until the cheese is golden brown).
+Return to the oven uncovered for another five to 10 minutes (until the cheese is golden brown).

 When the cheese has melted, remove from oven and garnish with the fresh thyme if desired.
 Cut into squares and serve.